Credit Card Icon

 The treatment for eye bleeding can vary significantly depending on the type and severity of the condition you may be experiencing.
 We understand that encountering such issues can be concerning, and we are here to help you through this process.

-For minor subconjunctival bleeding, home remedies can be quite effective.
-Applying a cold compress may help reduce swelling and discomfort, while artificial tears can alleviate irritation.
+For minor subconjunctival bleeding, applying a cold compress may help reduce swelling and discomfort, while artificial tears can alleviate irritation.

-However, more severe cases, such as eye bleeding or hyphema, typically require medical intervention.
+However, more severe cases, such as retinal hemorrhage or hyphema, typically require medical intervention.
 Treatments for these conditions can include:

-It’s common to feel anxious about your recovery, but regular follow-up appointments are essential.
+It’s common to feel anxious about your recovery, but follow-up appointments are important.
 They allow healthcare providers to monitor your progress and address any ongoing concerns.

 Understanding these treatment options helps you take proactive steps in managing your eye health.
 Remember, we are here to support you every step of the way.